Planarity, duality and Laplacian congruence: Some properties of Laplacian matrices

 \begin{definition} Let $V_{0}$ be a subset of $V(G)$, which contains precisely one vertex from each connected component of $G$.
 The submatrix of $L(G)$ obtained by removing all rows and columns corresponding to elements of $V_{0}$ is a \emph{reduced} Laplacian of $G$, denoted $L_{V_{0}}(G)$. \end{definition}

 Reduced Laplacian matrices inherit properties I, II and VI directly from $L(G)$.
-The reduced version of property V is an inequality: $Tr(L_{V_{0} }(G))<2(m-\ell)$ unless $\ell=m$.
-The reduced version of property IV is Kirchhoff's famous matrix-tree theorem: $\det L_{V_{0} }(G)$ is the number of maximal forests of $G$.
+The reduced version of property V is an inequality: $Tr(L_{V_{0} }(G))<2(m-\ell)$ unless $\ell=m$, in which case $L_{V_{0}}(G)$ is the empty $0 \times 0$ matrix.
+The reduced version of property IV is the famous matrix-tree theorem: $\det L_{V_{0} }(G)$ is the number of maximal forests of $G$.
 Details are given in many standard references, e.g.\ \cite[Theorem 13.2.1]{GR}.

 The reduced version of property III is complicated by the arbitrary choice of $V_{0}$.
 If $G$ and $G^{\prime}$ are graphs then these two statements are equivalent: (a) when we adjoin a row and column to each of $L_{V_{0} }(G),L_{V_{0}^{\prime}}(G^{\prime})$ so that the row and column sums of both matrices are $\mathbf{0}$, we obtain matrices that are equal up to simultaneous permutation of the rows and columns; and (b) when we remove all loops from $G$ and $G^{\prime}$, identify all the vertices from $V_{0}$ to each other, and identify all the vertices from $V_{0}^{\prime}$ to each other, we obtain isomorphic connected graphs.